aaronfbianchi/LSaO-visualizer/README.md

 Linear Spectrum and Oscilloscope Visualizer is an extremely fast audio visualization tool

-This tool can export videos of a linear spectrum, tuned short waveform, long waveform, X/Y oscilloscope, polar oscilloscope or recurrence plot of a song.
+This tool can export videos of a linear spectrum, tuned short waveform, long waveform, X/Y oscilloscope, polar oscilloscope, recurrence plot, Poincaré plot or delay embedding plot of a song.
 It supports multiple audio and video formats.

 Coded to look as **violent**, **responsive**, **snappy** and **rough** as possible.
-It draws a white linear spectrum, waveform or oscilloscope over a black background for further processing with a video editor of your preference.
+It draws a white visualizer over a black background for further processing with a video editor of your preference.

 Linear Spectrum:
 <div style="display: flex; justify-content: center; align-items: center; flex-wrap: wrap;">